 If you read Crystal’s blog Budgeting in the Fun Stuff this may feel slightly familiar.
-A few months ago I wrote a guest post at her site explaining how at the time I saved $40 using Carnival Cruise Line’s Price Protection.
+A few months ago I contributed to her site explaining how at the time I saved $40 using Carnival Cruise Line’s Price Protection.
 Since then I have saved quite a bit more.
 Here’s how it works.

 Book the Early Saver Fare